TicudeanTudorAndrei/OpenGL-3D-Scene/README.md

 ![Models_Folder](images/models_folder.jpg)

+- Once this is done, the project can be run via "OpenGLproject_PG.exe"

 ## Scene Overview
 The scene represents a small stylized environment containing:
 - Buildings, houses, a bridge, trees, and a surrounding skybox